 Although judges can question witnesses at trial, this power is not unlimited.
 Judicial questioning is permissible only to the extent that it clarifies confusing testimony and does not devolve into judicial takeover.
 Judicial questioning shows bias where a judge improperly interrogates witnesses in a partisan manner, which creates the appearance of bias even where there is no actual bias.
 Biased questioning alone, however, is not enough to warrant reversal; the judge’s improper questioning must prejudice the parent or child by affecting the outcome of the trial.
 In this case, Mother was probably prejudiced by the judge’s improper questionings, as the termination findings were based on facts elicited from witnesses by Judge Doe’s questions.

 Further, even if the judge’s questions are not biased or improper, excessive questioning may constructively deny a parent or child the right to counsel by unduly interfering with counsel’s examination strategy.
-Here, the judge’s questions may well have constructively denied Mother counsel, as her counsel was restricted from strategically eliciting testimony and effectively questioning witnesses during trial.
+Here, the judge’s questions may well have constructively denied Mother counsel.
+Her counsel did a poor job because the judge prevented her from strategically eliciting testimony and effectively questioning witnesses during trial.
 Trial counsel even objected to the judge, “I can’t do my job as Mother’s lawyer if you take over my questioning.”

 In order to ensure that issues of judicial bias are preserved for appeal, counsel must object in a timely manner to a judge’s improper questions.
 To preserve the issue of bias, counsel must also move to recuse as soon as the judge exhibits bias.
 There may be extraordinary cases where counsel is justifiably apprehensive about objecting.
 In such cases, judicial bias may be raised on appeal even absent an objection if counsel can also show that objections were discouraged by the judge or fruitless.
 Objection also may not be necessary where the judge’s conduct presented a “substantial risk of miscarriage of justice” or substantial injustice to the parent.
 As a transcript may not fully capture a judge’s tone or demeanor, counsel should raise the issue in detail in their objections; better yet, counsel should include in the record any audio/visual recordings that demonstrate the judge’s hostility.
 Here, counsel made timely and detailed objections, but never moved for Judge Doe’s recusal.
 This failure may have waived the issue of bias.
 To raise the issue on appeal, counsel must therefore argue that Judge Doe’s actions violated Mother’s due process rights and created a substantial risk of injustice against Mother.